 - DO NOT store API tokens as plaintext files in the Version Control System (VCS).
 Storing API tokens in the VCS may result in sharing it publicly.
 Thus, allowing anyone with the token to access your accounts.

 - DO NOT store tokens in email inboxes or chat logs.
 Tokens should only live in Brankas and production systems.
 You can retrieve API tokens from your Profile Setting page.

 In case of security breach

-In case of incidents where a token has been accidentally pushed to a remote public repository, we suggest to rotate it.
-Deletion of access tokens from VCS will not be sufficient in case of security breach because VCS stores historical changes, is distributed and has automation assigned to new pushes.
-We highly recommend revoking old tokens that are no longer in use.
+In case of incidents where an API Key has been accidentally pushed to a remote public repository, we suggest to rotate it.
+Deleting an access token from VCS is not sufficient because a VCS stores historical changes, is distributed and has automation assigned to new pushes.

 If you need to pass the token around via HTTP requests, use HTTP headers or POST body - do not store the token in URI or query parameters.
 Web servers usually log the URL and browsers pass it between websites via the Referer header.

-Our client libraries are set to raise exceptions such as
+Our client libraries are set to raise the following exceptions:

 - failed charge

-We suggest writing codes that would handle all possible API exceptions.
-Error responds can be found on each product section.
+- network unavailabilityBrankas recommends writing codes that can handle all possible API exceptions.
+You can learn more about the errors in each product sections.